Paul Coffey: Pittsburgh Penguins

 As the Penguins' Rod Buskas was already wearing uniform number 7, Coffey agreed to change his uniform number from 7 to 77.
-He would wear it for most of the rest of his career until his final season in Boston, where he wore 74.
+Coffey would wear 77 for most of the rest of his career until his final season in Boston, where he wore 74.
 Coffey played four and a half seasons with Pittsburgh.
-On December 22, 1990, Coffey became the second defenceman to record 1,000 points, doing so in a record-breaking 770 games.
-Coffey won a fourth Stanley Cup in 1990–91 with Pittsburgh.
-During the 1992 season, Coffey passed Denis Potvin to become the career leader in goals, assists, and points by a defenceman.
-He was then traded to the Los Angeles Kings where he was reunited with former Oilers teammates Wayne Gretzky and Jari Kurri for parts of two seasons.
+On December 22, 1990, Coffey became the second defenceman after Denis Potvin to record 1,000 points, doing so in a record-breaking 770 games.
+In 1990–91, Coffey helped Pittsburgh to win their first Stanley Cup, which was also his fourth Cup, defeating the Minnesota North Stars in six games.
+During the 1991-92 season, the Penguins were coached by Scotty Bowman, who had stepped in after head coach Bob Johnson took a leave of absence for cancer treatment.
+Coffey passed Denis Potvin to become the career leader in goals, assists, and points by a defenceman, with Coffey leading these categories until the final season of his career.
+After 54 games, with Pittsburgh struggling despite being the defending Cup champions, Coffey's large salary made him expendable so he was traded to the Los Angeles Kings.
+In Los Angeles, he was reunited with former Oilers teammates Wayne Gretzky and Jari Kurri for parts of two seasons.

+Detroit Red Wings

-After his brief stint with Los Angeles, he was traded to the Detroit Red Wings where he played for three and a half seasons.
-In the lock-out shortened 1994–95 NHL season, Coffey led his team in scoring for the only time in his entire career and was awarded the Norris Trophy for the third time.
+Having played just 10 games with the Kings in the 1992-93 season, he was traded to the Detroit Red Wings, where he played for three and a half seasons.
+Coffey was reunited with Scotty Bowman, who became the head coach of the Red Wings for 1993-94.
+In the lock-out shortened 1994–95 NHL season, Coffey led his team in scoring for the only time in his entire career and was awarded the Norris Trophy for the third time, as the Red Wings won the Presidents' Trophy for their first-place regular season finish.
 In the 1995 playoffs, he led all defencemen in scoring while helping Detroit to the Stanley Cup Finals.
-However, the favoured Red Wings were swept by the New Jersey Devils in four games.
-Coffey would then help the Red Wings to an astounding 62 regular season wins the following year, though the team would ultimately get eliminated by the Colorado Avalanche in the Western Conference Finals.
-During Game 1 of that series, Coffey scored two goals but also accidentally scored on his own net after Colorado's Stephane Yelle attempted to pass the puck into the slot but it instead ended up on Coffey's stick.
+The Red Wings, however, were swept by the New Jersey Devils in four games.
+Coffey would then help the Red Wings to 62 regular season wins the following year as they clinched their second consecutive Presidents' Trophy, but they were upset by the Colorado Avalanche in the Western Conference Finals.
+During Game 1 of that series, Coffey scored two goals but also accidentally scored on his own net after Colorado's Stephane Yelle attempted to pass the puck into the slot, but it instead ended up on Coffey's stick.